 In early 2020 Paul Hofmann, Bellaire’s City Manager, announced “the CenterPoint easement is getting prepped for parking.
 The parking lot will be split with Southside Commons for their employee parking and over flow parking from Evelyn’s Park”.
 As though that justifies an embarrassing scar on our landscape.
 Gone is the sweep of green along the CenterPoint easement, next to the original mid-century home.

 Apparently this will be touted as some sort of accessory to Evelyn’s Park, but it is not.
 It’s a private parking lot for employees of a business located in another city, and from a purely resident perspective, I don’t know why Bellaire land should be used as a parking lot to support another city’s businesses.

 It turns out that EPC negotiated with Centerpoint, apparently with the City’s knowledge, to lease the property back in 2017.
 (Here are two letters from the City of Bellaire to Cenrterpoint reserving the rights to the property, one in 2013 and a second one in 2016).
 Somehow they connected with the developer of Southside Commons and the plan to build the current parking lot was devised.
-Documents show that the lot was built in February-March, 2020, in cooperation with the Evelyn’s Park Conservancy, with Centerpoint lease agreements with the Conservancy already in place in 2017 and Southside Commons in 2019.
+Documents show that the lot was built in February-March, 2020, in cooperation with the Evelyn’s Park Conservancy, with Centerpoint lease agreements with the Conservancy already in place in 2017 and MM Bellaire One LLC (Southside Commons) in 2019.